It can be difficult to decide which Hawaiian island you’d like to visit since each one has its own unique culture and activities.

 The average rate is between $200 and $300, but you can spoil yourself with an upscale condo stay for double the cost.

-Some of the older hotels are exceptionally charming.
+Some of the older hotels are exceptionally charming and there are tons of romantic hotels for couples as well.

 You'll be guaranteed great sleep either way, but Big Island is the undisputed winner.